Snehaified/Token-Level-Analysis-of-Vision-Language-Models-in-Medical-Imaging/README.md

 Removing "X-ray" from a Cardiomegaly query drops retrieval by **0.58 MAP@10**.
 Removing the word *"cardiomegaly"* drops it by only **0.28** — less than half the impact.
 Averaged across all prompts, modality tokens are CLIP's highest-importance category (mean Δ MAP@10 = +0.097), while clinical tokens are net-negative (−0.024).

 **2. Domain adaptation inverts this.**
-For BiomedCLIP, modality tokens become functionally inert (mean Δ MAP@10 ≈ 0.000) while clinical tokens become dominant (+0.071).
-Every BiomedCLIP training example is a medical image, so "X-ray" carries no discriminative signal — exactly what contrastive learning predicts.
+For MedCLIP, modality tokens become functionally inert (mean Δ MAP@10 ≈ 0.000) while clinical tokens become dominant (+0.071).
+Every MedCLIP training example is a medical image, so "X-ray" carries no discriminative signal — exactly what contrastive learning predicts.

 **3. Neither model is compositional.**
 Adding words to a prompt often *hurts*.
 The word **"normal"** reduces CLIP's retrieval of normal chest X-rays by **0.42 MAP@10** — the largest single effect measured.
 Function words like "showing" can matter more than diagnoses.
 Tokens destructively interfere rather than combining additively.